cncf/toc/proposals/serverlessworkflow.md

 Additionally, the Serverless WG has agreed to form a sub working group to work on the Serverless Workflow specification.

+Serverless Workflow is a vendor-neutral specification for defining the model of workflows responsible for orchestrating event-driven serverless applications.

 Goals of the Serverless Workflow sub-group are to :

 - Standardize Serverless Workflow model and definition
 - Facilitate Serverless Workflow portability
 - Be completely vendor neutral
 - Support both stateless and stateful Serverless Workflow implementations
-- Supply a light-weight, human-readable, and embeddable format for describing serverless workflows
+- To define a light-weight and powerful Serverless Workflow model

 Functional scope of the Serverless Workflow specification includes: